 Fastback popularity continued to gain ground in Europe however, with the introduction of new entrants including the Audi 100 Coupé, Ford Taunus GT, Alfa Romeo Alfetta GT and the Citroën SM and CX.

 Today the 4-place fastback lives on in the current Mustang (which is officially called a fastback) as well as the Audi A7, Aston Martin Rapide, BMW GTs, Porsche Panamera and a few others.

 Current fastbacks are not quite as distinctive as the original batch owing to the fact that rear windows on most contemporary non-fastback vehicles enjoy such a high degree of slope.
-As an example, the original Mustang Fastback 2+2 rear window angle was 18° from horizontal, while the rear glass of a BMW E92 335i Coupe rests at a nearly as svelte 22°.
+As an example, the original Mustang Fastback 2+2 rear window angle was 18° from horizontal, virtually identical to the slope of the rear glass on the current BMW 4-Series Coupé.